-- a.
-Formally apologise for the failings identified in this decision. - b.
-Explain why it did not fully address the concerns raised in relation to discrimination and explain how it will investigate such reports in the future. - c.
-Pay £250.00 compensation for inconvenience, further to any amount already paid to the Home Buyer.
+The claim succeeded.
+The Home Builder was directed to formally apologise for the failings identified in this decision, explain why it did not fully address the concerns raised in relation to discrimination and explain how it will investigate such reports in the future and pay £250.00 compensation for inconvenience, further to any amount already paid to the Home Buyer.